-On Monday, the U.S. Supreme Court agreed to hear Masterpiece Cakeshop v.
-Colorado Civil Rights Commission, a case born in Lakewood that hinges on how personal religious freedom and freedom of expression, protected under the First Amendment, stack up against states’ anti-discrimination laws.
+Editor’s Note 9/8/2017: On Thursday, September 7, the Department of Justice (DOJ) filed a brief siding with Colorado baker Jack Phillips in the case Masterpiece Cakeshop v.
+Colorado Civil Rights Commission.
+While the case will ultimately be decided in the Supreme Court, the DOJ brief indicates the Trump administration’s stance on how personal religious freedom and freedom of expression, protected under the First Amendment, stack up against states’ anti-discrimination laws.

 In 2012, baker Jack Phillips refused to create a wedding cake for gay couple Charlie Craig and David Mullins, writing in the Denver Post in July 2016 that doing so would be at odds with his religious beliefs.
 Craig and Mullins brought their case to the Colorado Civil Rights Commission, a government board within the Colorado Civil Rights Division that conducts hearings regarding illegal discriminatory practices.
 The Commission found that under the state’s Anti-Discrimination Act, it is illegal for Phillips to refuse service to customers based on their sexual orientation.